1. Sustainability in our Catering Policy

 We would like to emphasise that we are aware that the participants of our conference come from very diverse backgrounds and have different preferences regarding the food offered during the conference.
 We value diversity of people as well as of opinions and therefore view all kinds of dietary preferences as equal.
 However, we are not able to offer a large variety of dishes during each meal.
 In order to avoid not being able to provide for all dietary preferences, we decided to have exclusively vegan dishes during some meals, except the meals that will be offered in the university canteen and during the Gala Night, as vegan food is a common ground which can be also easily consumed by all other diets.
 Moreover, we would like to highlight that offering vegan dishes is a part of our sustainability policy.
 In Germany, most animal products originate from intensive animal husbandry, while such companies do not keep the animals in an appropriate environment.
 Thus, animals that are kept in such arrangements suffer from inadequate living conditions, resulting in physical and psychological diseases.
 In order to keep the number of animals that die from diseases as low as possible, the animals are regularly injected with antibiotics, while those antibiotics can have an impact on the immune system of consumers.
 As the availability of products from local sustainable producers is limited and the consumption of animal products originating from intensive animal husbandry contradicts with our sustainability policy and furthermore because we would like to offer our participants the best possible services, we decided to refrain from offering animal products during some meals.

-Furthermore we aim at a zero food waste.
-Therefore we cooperate with foodsharing (verlinken: www.foodsharing.de).
-If we have any food rests, people from foodsharing will come, take them and redistribute them somewhere else.
-Furthermore Foodsharing will supply us with some saved fruits as well as saved bread.
+Furthermore, we aim at a zero food waste.
+Therefore, we cooperate with the initiative Foodsharing www.foodsharing.de, which is also offering us one workshop during the pre-program.
+If we have any food rests, people from Foodsharing will come, take them and redistribute them somewhere else.
+Furthermore, Foodsharing will supply us with some saved food.

 2. Diversity and Social Aspects